Jaromír Jágr: New York Rangers (2004–2008)

 After leading the NHL in points and goals for most of the 2005–06 season, Jágr was surpassed by the San Jose Sharks' duo of Joe Thornton (125 points) and Jonathan Cheechoo (56 goals), losing both the Art Ross and Maurice Richard trophies in the final week of the season.
-Jágr finished with 123 points, 54 goals and 24 power-play goals, second in the NHL in all three categories.
+Jágr finished with 123 points, 54 goals, and 24 power-play goals, second in the NHL in all three categories.
 He also finished third in the NHL in both assists (69) and plus-minus (+34).
 However, just as in Washington, playoff success was not to be for Jágr, whose Rangers were swept in four games by New Jersey.
-In the series, he suffered a dislocated shoulder in the third period of the first game of the series, which kept him from playing at his top form for the rest of the series.
+In the series, he suffered a dislocated shoulder in the third period of the first game, which kept him from playing at his top form for the rest of the series.
 Jágr had surgery on the shoulder after the Rangers were eliminated from the playoffs.

 Despite being inched out by Joe Thornton for the Art Ross Trophy and Hart Trophy (league MVP), Jágr won his third Lester B. Pearson Award as the NHL's most outstanding player.
-During his acceptance speech for the Award, Jágr said, "With this award, you get voted on by players you play against every night and I think they understand the game better than the media."
+During his acceptance speech for the Award, Jágr said, "With this award, you get voted on by players you play against every night, and I think they understand the game better than the media."
 He has been named to seven NHL first All-Star teams.

 On 5 October 2006, before the first game of the 2006–07 season (against his former team Washington), Jágr was named as the 24th captain in the history of the New York Rangers, replacing Mark Messier, who had retired before the 2005–06 season.
-Jágr then proceeded to score a goal on his first shift in the game, just under 30 seconds into the new season.
+Jágr scored a goal on his first shift in the game, just under 30 seconds into the new season.

-Jágr scored his 600th career NHL goal on 19 November 2006 against Tampa Bay goaltender Johan Holmqvist, making him the 16th player in NHL history to do so.
+Jágr became the 16th player to score 600 career NHL goals on 19 November 2006 against Tampa Bay goaltender Johan Holmqvist.
 Power play linemate Brendan Shanahan had scored his 600th goal almost three weeks earlier, making them the first teammates in NHL history to score their 600th goal in the same season.

 On 10 February 2007, against Washington, Jágr earned an assist on a goal by Michal Rozsíval to record his 1,500th career point.
-He is only the 12th NHLer to reach this mark, and the fourth-fastest player to do so after Marcel Dionne, Mario Lemieux and Wayne Gretzky.
+He is only the 12th NHLer to reach this mark and the fourth-fastest player to do so after Marcel Dionne, Mario Lemieux, and Wayne Gretzky.

-On 5 April 2007, against the Montreal Canadiens, Jágr scored his 30th goal of the 2006–07 season to record 15 consecutive seasons of 30 or more goals, tying the NHL record held by Mike Gartner.
+On 5 April 2007, against the Montreal Canadiens, Jágr scored his 30th goal of the 2006–07 season, tying the NHL record held by Mike Gartner.
+Thus, Jágr has now scored 30 or more goals in 15 consecutive seasons.

-After a regular season slowed by a weak shoulder, Jágr then led the New York Rangers to a sweep of the Atlanta Thrashers in the Eastern Conference Quarterfinals, the Rangers would fall to the Buffalo Sabres in Game 6 of the Conference Semifinals.
+After a regular season slowed by a weak shoulder, Jágr then led the New York Rangers to a sweep of the Atlanta Thrashers in the Eastern Conference quarterfinals, the Rangers would fall to the Buffalo Sabres in game 6 of the conference semifinals.